Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Related work

 \subsection{Self-supervised monocular depth learning in dynamic scenes}

-The real-world scenarios are full of dynamic objects such as pedestrian, vehicles, bikes, and so on.
-The violation from the dynamic objects to the assumption on static objects in self-supervised depth learning needs to be relieved.
+Real-world scenarios are full of dynamic objects such as pedestrians, vehicles, bicycles, etc. The violation from the dynamic objects to the assumption of static objects in self-supervised depth learning needs to be relieved.
 CC~\cite{ranjan2019competitive} and Zhou et al.~\cite{zhou2017unsupervised} propose a method using a network to predict irregular pixels and assign low weights on the re-projection loss.
 Lee et al.~\cite{lee2021attentive} use the semantic box to detect dynamic objects.
 DynamicDepth~\cite{feng2022disentangling} proposes to use single-frame depth as prior depth, to relieve the motion of the semantic objects for a multi-frame depth network.
 Li et al.~\cite{li2021unsupervised} and RM-Depth~\cite{hui2022rm} propose to use a network to predict the motion of the dynamic objects and disentangle the static scenes and the dynamic objects on the re-projection loss.
 DiPE~\cite{jiang2020dipe} proposes an outlier mask to filter out the dynamic objects.
-However, the semantic-based methods need semantic labels of pre-trained semantic segmentation networks.
+However, the semantic-based methods require semantic labels or pre-trained semantic segmentation networks.
 The object's motion prediction-based methods need to train an extra network coupled with the re-projection loss.
-The irregular re-projection loss-based methods tend to fail when the depth prediction is over-fitting on the dynamic objects giving regular re-projection loss in the dynamic objects.